 About Ashburton Primary School

 An $8.3 million building redevelopment and refurbishment project under the Victorian School Plan and Economic Stimulus Package was completed in 2014.
-The school facilities include a full sized gymnasium, performing arts hall, performing arts studio, Japanese classroom, library, media and art studio.
-There are 24 classroom spaces in total across the school.
-There are three ‘Pods’ of four classrooms, which currently accommodate Prep, Year 1 and Year 2 students.
-Two Mod 5 double portables totalling four classrooms.
+The school facilities include a full sized gymnasium, performing arts hall, performing arts studio, Japanese classroom, library and art studio.
+There are 25 classroom spaces in total across the school.
+There are three ‘Pods’ of four classrooms, which currently accommodate Prep, Year 1 and Year 2 students as well as two Mod 5 double portables totalling four classrooms.

 Administration areas include school office, first aid facilities, conference room, staff centre, storage areas and offices for leadership personnel.

 Outdoor play spaces include a natural sandpit, dry creek bed, an oval, cricket pitch, synthetic grass, netball, basketball and four square hard courts, Junior and Senior agility play equipment, rotunda and passive shaded play areas.

 Ashburton Primary School offers a broad curriculum for its students with explicit focus on Literacy and Numeracy.
 The Victorian Curriculum areas of science, humanities (history, geography, economics), health, civics and citizenship, design, creativity and technology are taught through an integrated approach.
 Currently all students have weekly sessions in Japanese, Physical Education, Performing Arts and Visual Arts.
 Dedicated staff members teach all specialist areas.
 The results of NAPLAN (National Student Achievement tests) confirm that our school provides highly successful programs and effective classroom teaching matched to students’ learning needs.